 If you can hold out, you’ll face less anxiety.
-Once you’ve tested for ovulation and know it’s time that you’re going to ovulate, have sex several times over those few days.
+Once you’ve tested for ovulation and know ovulation will happen within the next day or two, have sex several times over those few days.
 After the first couple days of when your period would normally occur passes, go ahead and take a pregnancy test.
 If it is negative, wait another five days to one week and test again.